 - Specific, achievable goals for retirement, college, vacations and other large purchases.

 - The fewest monthly bills possible, paid electronically to reduce paper.

 - Bills paid on time.
 Because my income fluctuates as a writer, at the beginning of each month I make a list of bills, in order of the due date, and a monthly budget.
 This system has virtually eliminated late payments and fees.

 - Money set aside regularly for annual bills like taxes and insurance.
 I have a special savings account to save for large annual expenses, and figure out how much to contribute each month so the big bills are usually covered.

-- Meaningful sharing of our abundance with those less fortunate.
-Giving is a priority, and it gets budgeted along with our other expenses.
+- Giving is budgeted along with our other expenses.

 - Discipline.
 At the end of each month I calculate our net worth, which is the only way I’ve found to truly stay honest about the state of our finances.

 Have you found additional ways to simplify how you manage money?
 I’d love to hear your thoughts.